jscryptodarln/Google-Translate-crasher/README.md

 Executing these scripts will likely cause Google Chrome to lag, hang, or crash entirely.
 Due to the aggressive nature of the memory-leak protocols and thread-locking recursion, running these on a primary host machine is strongly discouraged.
 It is **highly recommended** to run these only in a sandboxed **Virtual Machine (VM)**, as the intensity of the final phases is known to cause total system freezes, kernel-level failures, or Red Screens of Death (RSOD).

 **Proceed with caution; your hardware is the only limit.**

-Gemini helped me do this since i am new here.
+Gemini helped me do this since i am new here